While making the switch to whole food requires patience, transitioning felines to cooked food also takes time.

 Please note: do not let your kitten or cat starve themselves during the transition.
 Those who refuse cooked food will not give in, even if they are hungry.
 This can cause feline hepatic lipidosis (liver failure).
 Transitioning at a rate your kitten or cat is comfortable with is vital, whether it takes weeks or, in some cases, months!

-Transitioning to cooked food for cats & kittens
+Transitioning to a lightly cooked diet for cats & kittens

-For kittens, once they’ve settled in, gradually introduce Hug cooked kitten food to their current diet.
+For kittens, once they’ve settled in, gradually introduce Hug Pet Food to your kitten’s current diet.
+For cats, gradually introduce Hug Pet Food to their current diet.

-We’re proud to offer the raw food for cats & kittens.
+We’re proud to offer fresh whole food for cats & kittens

 When choosing your recipes, we recommend feeding a variety of proteins where possible.
 Each kind of meat contains different amino acids and therefore presents a different nutritional profile.